DigitexStudios/EasyStepper/README.md

-#include "StepServo.h" // Include the stepper servo library
+#include "EasyStepper.h" // Include the stepper servo library

-StepServo motor(3, 2, 4); // Create the motor object.
+EasyStepper motor(3, 2, 4); // Create the motor object.
 The stepper driver has the STP pin on pin 3, DIR pin on pin 2, and ENABLE pin on pin 4.

 void setup() {